masurp/ICA-Journal-Tracker/README.md

 3. Writes static JSON files to `data/` and commits them back to `main`
 4. GitHub Pages serves the updated site automatically

-The frontend is plain HTML/CSS/JS — no build step, no framework.

 ---

 ## Data sources & notes